-Hello, my people.
-In case you haven’t heard it yet, the 3rd single from And Yet is now out.
+Hey everybody.
+In case you haven’t heard it yet, the 3rd single from And Yet came out last week.
 It’s called “Our Love Is Whatever,” and it’s the last single we’re releasing before the full album comes out on 4/26.

-Ground Sounds premiered it, calling it “a deeply touching Americana-style showcase of stunning vocals and personal lyricism.”
+And Ground Sounds described it as “a deeply touching Americana-style showcase of stunning vocals and personal lyricism.”

 This album has a few different themes, but the central one is trying to figure out how to stay in love, how to stick out it with the one you’ve got even if it would be easier to throw in the towel.
 And this song came out of one of the hardest parts of that journey.